quanteda/readtext/cran-comments.md

-## Purpose: Improves functionality and adds document identifier

-Minor bug fix.
+## Purpose: Fix breaking issues related to other packages

+Fixes issues relating to changes in pdftools.
+Also updates some URLs.

 ## Test environments

-* local OS X install, R 3.6.2
+* local OS X install, R 4.0.2
-* ubuntu 18.04 LTS, R 3.6.2
+* Ubuntu 18.04 LTS and 20.04, R 4.0.2
+* Linux Debian Linux, R-release, GCC on rHub
 * win-builder (devel and release)

 ## R CMD check results